youweicheng/Basic_Web_Crawler/README.md

  2. get_params : add header to prevent from web-blocking and parse url when deal wuth chinese words

  3. get_params_2 : facing dict_params, we use urllib.parse.urlencode(parmas) to parse them to url string

+ 4. request_header : how to add headers and get full url, response and request headers